AzizMtg/Overthinkeely/README.md

-# 🤯 Overthinkily
+# 🤯 Overthinkeely

 *AI took your job.
 Now it wants your emotional baggage too.*

-Overthinkily is a playful AI-powered tool that overthinks things *so you don't have to*.
-Whether it's responding to a risky text, writing the perfect email, or interpreting vague feedback from your manager, Overthinkily will obsessively analyze, rephrase, and catastrophize like your anxious inner voice—only faster.
+Overthinkeely is a playful AI-powered tool that overthinks things *so you don't have to*.
+Whether it's responding to a risky text, writing the perfect email, or interpreting vague feedback from your manager, Overthinkeely will obsessively analyze, rephrase, and catastrophize like your anxious inner voice—only faster.

 ---

 ## 💡 What It Does

-Overthinkily takes a message, situation, or prompt and returns:
+Overthinkeely takes a message, situation, or prompt and returns:

 - Multiple overanalyzed interpretations
 - A range of hypothetical replies (from safe to socially chaotic)